9 Month Old Baby Activities to Boost Development

 Activities are great fun for babies.
-It gives them a chance to play, interact, explore and learn new things, thereby, developing different skills.
+It gives them a chance to play, interact, explore and learn new things, thereby developing different skills.
 Here is an article to tell you about some of the best activities for a 9-month-old.

 Are you looking for some fun and educational activities for your 9-month-old baby?
 Look no further!
 At this age, your little one is going through a major developmental stage and is eager to learn and explore new things.
 From indoor playtime to outdoor adventures, there’s no shortage of opportunities to help them grow and develop essential skills.
-In this article, we’ll take a look at 15 of the best activities for your 9-month-old baby, covering everything from learning and sensory activities to outdoor fun.
-Whether you’re looking to stimulate their curiosity or just have some quality bonding time, these activities are sure to delight both you and your baby.
+In this article, we’ll take a look at 18 of the best activities for your 9-month-old baby, covering everything from learning and sensory activities to outdoor fun.
+Whether you’re looking to stimulate their curiosity or just have some quality bonding time, these 9-month-old activities are sure to delight both you and your baby.
 So let’s get started and discover what exciting activities await!

-What Development Can You Expect in Your 9 Month-Old Baby?
+What Development Can You Expect in Your 9-Month-Old Baby?

-A 9 month-old will have the following developments:
+A 9-month-old will have the following developments:

 1. Dropping a Toy in the Bucket

 Drop a block or a toy in the bucket.
 When the toy/block touches the bottom of the bucket, you can say “dhap”(for instance).
-Repeat the same for a few more times.
+Repeat the same a few more times.
 Then drop another block or a toy, but this time, remain silent while doing so.
 Just see whether she tries imitating the word.
 Let her also drop the toys or blocks inside the bucket or empty out the bucket.
 This activity develops fine motor skills, as well as language skills.

 2. Squeak and Hide